CPT Code 20160 Defined and Usage Explained

 - May be coded as 20610 Drain/inj join/burse w/o us (50, 51, 80)

-Ajudication Details for CPT Code 20610
+Adjudication Details for CPT 20610

-APC, ASC, and Medicaid for CPT Code 20610
+Adjudication Details for CPT Code 20610

 The picture below illustrates VA's findings for CPT Code 20610 against APC, ASC, and California Medicaid (Medi-Cal).
 You would want to set your GPCI and state medicaid settings for your own company location.